moogleLabsDev/ai_catalyst_series/1_low_code_no_code/README.md

   Once you open flowise, choose load chatflow option in top right corner to load the json file
 - Review the examples and templates
-- Modify them as needed to suit your specific use case
+- Modify and run them as needed to suit your specific use case
-- Run the provided code using the included instructions